 Interconnect regions with global virtual network peering

-If the clusters need to talk to each other, connecting both virtual networks to each other can be achieved through virtual network peering.
-This technology interconnects virtual networks to each other providing high bandwidth across Microsoft's backbone network, even across different geographic regions.
+Connect both virtual networks to each other through virtual network peering to enable communication between clusters.
+Virtual network peering interconnects virtual networks, providing high bandwidth across Microsoft's backbone network - even across different geographic regions.

-A prerequisite to peer the virtual networks where AKS clusters are running is to use the standard Load Balancer in your AKS cluster, so that Kubernetes services are reachable across the virtual network peering.
+Before peering virtual networks with running AKS clusters, use the standard Load Balancer in your AKS cluster.
+This prerequisite makes Kubernetes services reachable across the virtual network peering.

 Enable geo-replication for container images